-- Security Options.
+• Security Options.
 The selection of wireless security options can significantly affect your network performance.
-The time it takes to establish a wireless connection can vary depending on both your security settings and router placement. - WEP connections can take slightly longer to establish.
+The time it takes to establish a wireless connection can vary depending on both your security settings and router placement.

+WEP connections can take slightly longer to establish.
 Also, WEP, WPA-PSK, and WPA2-PSK encryption can consume more battery power on a notebook computer, and can cause significant performance degradation with a slow computer.
 Instructions for configuring the security options can be found in "Choosing Appropriate Wireless Security" on page 2-1.
-A full explanation of wireless security standards is available in the online document that you can access from "Wireless Networking Basics" in Appendix B. - 3.
-Click Apply to save your settings.
+A full explanation of wireless security standards is available in the online document that you can access from "Wireless Networking Basics" in Appendix B.